D-Land 3.0

 Saturday

-Devo's Gerald Casale plays a prank on MySpace's ubiquitous image of Tom founder Anderson.
+Devo's Gerald Casale plays a prank on MySpace's ubiquitous image of founder Tom Anderson.

 Casale created a MySpace page for his new solo project, "Jihad Jerry and the Evildoers."